-MANAGING CLIMATE RISKS SO EVERYONE IS THRIVING
+MANAGING CLIMATE RISKS SO EVERYONE THRIVES

 - Ensure early warning and action against climate disasters are in place for 1 billion people in developing countries, by 2025, and climate finance reaches the most vulnerable.